-Researched and planned by the thought leaders at UCF, Legacy Pointe will stand out as a best-in-class option for seniors seeking to age successfully and actively.
-Our community will be situated just outside the campus of the University of Central Florida, offering physical proximity and a working affiliation that will elevate practically every aspect of community life.
+Researched and planned by the thought leaders at UCF, Legacy Pointe stands out as a best-in-class option for seniors seeking to age successfully and actively.
+Our community is situated just outside the campus of the University of Central Florida, offering physical proximity and a working affiliation that elevates practically every aspect of community life.

-Through this unique relationship, Legacy Pointe will uphold the promise of UCF excellence, partnering with respective colleges to inform, entertain, educate, care for and advance the development of successful aging at the community.
+Through this unique relationship, Legacy Pointe upholds the promise of UCF excellence, partnering with respective colleges to inform, entertain, educate, care for and advance the development of successful aging at the community.
 You can expect:

-- A multigenerational campus that will be woven into residents’ daily lives
+- A multigenerational campus that is woven into residents’ daily lives

 - Opportunities for residents to attend university classes that will broaden their knowledge

-- Vibrant, youthful interns and students who will form meaningful relationships with residents
+- Vibrant, youthful interns and students who form meaningful relationships with residents

 - Cutting-edge, resident-centered care

-- Lifelong learning programs that will help advance successful aging within the community
+- Lifelong learning programs that help advance successful aging within the community

 Our college affiliations ensure a superior lifestyle.